zedlopez/ifm/Writing with Inform.md

 	To say security notice:
 		say "This area is a Prohibited Place within the meaning of the Official Secrets Act 1939. "

-This is only the tip of the iceberg in how to define ways to do things using "To...", as we shall see.
-The definition makes "say the security notice" a new phrase known to Inform.
-A text substitution is exactly a phrase whose name begins with "say" (well – except for the "say" phrase itself), so the effect is that `"[security notice]"` is a new text substitution.
+This is only the tip of the iceberg in how to define ways to do things using `To...`, as we shall see.
+The definition makes `say the security notice` a new phrase known to Inform.
+A text substitution is exactly a phrase whose name begins with `say` (well – except for the `say` phrase itself), so the effect is that `"[security notice]"` is a new text substitution.
 Several of the examples in this chapter make use of this trick.

 Inform often ignores the casing of the text it reads, but sometimes uses it as a clue to meaning.
 We have already seen that `"[an item]"` and `"[An item]"` produce different results, for instance.
 Similarly, it's possible to define two text substitutions which are the same except for the initial casing.
 We might write: